masonpimentel/my-ip/README.md

 ### Using the App

-This section describes how to manually execute the app (the last section explains how to set it up to run automatically) and view the execution logs.
+This section describes how to manually execute the app (the last section explains how to set it up to run automatically).

+### Complete configuration JSON

+Open `config.json` and fill in the missing values in `from_email` and `target_email`. `target_email` is the email address that will receive the emails.

 #### Running for the First Time